XXTEA Cipher

 hello worldBecause XXTEA operates on the entire data block, accurate decryption depends on preserving the exact structure and length of the encrypted data.
 Any corruption or truncation will prevent successful recovery of the original message.

-The XXTEA Cipher improves upon earlier TEA variants by introducing flexible block sizes and stronger diffusion.
+The XXTEA improves upon earlier TEA variants by introducing flexible block sizes and stronger diffusion.
 Key considerations include:

 - Block size: variable (based on plaintext length)